Showing Collections: 1 - 20 of 74

-Abstract The series, spanning the years 1950 to 1951, fills one half-size box and includes records of the University's Committee for the Centennial Conference on the Arts.
+Abstract The series, spanning the years 1950 to 1951, fills one half-size box and includes records of Northwestern University's Committee for the Centennial Conference on the Arts.

-Abstract This series consists of two boxes of records pertaining to the activities and functions of the Committee on Institutional Cooperation from January 18, 1958 to May 3, 1973.
-It includes agendas and minutes of C.I.C. meetings, annual reports, correspondence, and reports issued by the committee.
+Abstract This series consists of two boxes of records pertaining to the activities and functions of the Committee on Institutional Cooperation (CIC) from January 18, 1958 to May 3, 1973.
+It includes agendas and minutes of CIC meetings, annual reports, correspondence, and reports issued by the Committee.

 Abstract The Owen L. Coon Scrapbook began as a record of Coon's years at Northwestern University.
 Nearly half of the scrapbook does document Coon's college life between 1912 and 1919.
 However, the balance of the scrapbook is filled with clippings, photographs, and ephemera that precede and postdate Coon's Northwestern years—including items from Coon's youth in Rantoul and from his travels in Europe, as well as general Coon family photographs and memorabilia.